AcandoNorway/XmlToRdf/README.md

 ---
 ## skipElement(String elementName)

-Skip and element and all contained elements.
+Skip an element and all contained elements.
 Includes the element named, and continues skipping until the closing tag is reached.

 **XML example**
 ```xml